 Building on recent scientific breakthroughs and driven by an ever-growing global population, agricultural technology is growing at an unprecedented rate.
-Investor interest has kept pace with this progress, reaching a record $5.7 billion
+Investor interest has kept pace with this progress, reaching a record $5.7 billion in 2021 and remaining high in 2022.

 There are a few factors behind ag tech’s rapid rise.
 The COVID-19 pandemic exposed problems with both the food supply chain and agricultural practices.
 On the consumer side, demand for food grown using environmentally friendly agricultural practices increased.
 Finally, ag tech startups have benefited from scientific and technological advances in fields like genetic engineering, robotics, AI, and microbes.